Cheap rides: City of Pasadena having vehicle auction

 PASADENA, Texas (KTRK) --The City of Pasadena is holding a public vehicle auction on Saturday, July 21.

-Nearly 100 vehicles will be up for bid, including surplus city vehiciles, as well as confiscated and abandoned vehicles.
+Nearly 100 vehicles will be up for bid, including surplus city vehicles, as well as confiscated and abandoned vehicles.

 All of the auction items may be viewed on Friday, July 20 from 8 a.m. to 4 p.m.